-The information that must be published is quantitative and qualitative and classified in synopses (tables), with each referring to a certain disclosure area.
+The information that must be published is quantitative and qualitative and classified in synopses ("tables"), with each referring to a certain disclosure area.

-Table (see Circular 263/2006 - Title IV, Chapter 1, Attachment A) Quantitative information Table 1 - General disclosure requirement Х Table 2 - Range of application Х Table 3 - Regulatory capital breakdown Х х Table 4 - Capital adequacy Х х Table 5 - Credit risk: general Information for all banks Х х Table 6 - Credit risk: information on the portfolios subject to the standardised method and the specialised credit exposures and capital instruments within the scope of the IRB methods х Х Table 7 - Credit risk: disclosure on the portfolios to which the IRB approaches apply Table 8 - Risk mitigation techniques Х X Table 9 - Counterparty risk Х x Table 10 - Securitisation transactions Table 11: Market risk: information for banks that use the internal model method for position risk, exchange rate risk and market position risk (IMA) Table 12 - Operational risk Х Table 13 - Capital instrument exposures: information on the positions included on the bank portfolio Х Х Table 14 - Interest rate risk on the positions included on the bank portfolio Х Х Table 15 - Remuneration and bonus systems and procedures Х Х
+Table (see Circular 263/2006 - Title IV, Chapter 1, Attachment A) Qualitative information Qualitative information Table 1 General disclosure requirement Х N/A Table 2 Range of application Х N/A Table 3 Regulatory capital breakdown Х X Table 4 Capital adequacy Х Х Table 5 Credit risk: general Information for all banks Х Х Table 6 Credit risk: information on the portfolios subject to the standardised method and the specialised credit exposures and capital instruments within the scope of the IRB methods X x Table 7 Credit risk: disclosure on the portfolios to which the IRB approaches apply N/A N/A Table 8 Risk mitigation techniques Х Х Table 9 Counterparty risk Х Х Table 10 Securitisation transactions N/A N/A Table 11 Market risk: information for banks that use the internal model method for position risk, exchange rate risk and market position risk (IMA) N/A N/A Table 12 Operational risk Х N/A Table 13 Capital instrument exposures: information on the positions included on the bank portfolio X Х Table 14 Interest rate risk on the positions included on the bank portfolio Х X Table 15 Remuneration and bonus systems and procedures Х Х

-In this document, the information required by table 7: "Credit risk: disclosure on the portfolios for which the IRB approaches apply"; 10: "Securitisation transactions"; and 11: "Market risk: information for banks that use the internal model method for position risk, exchange rate risk and market position risk (IMA)" is not provided since it does not relate to the range of operations, the risks taken or the methods used by the Group.
+In this document, the information requested by the following tables: 7 "Credit risk: disclosure on the portfolios for which the IRB approaches apply"; 10 "Securitisation transactions"; 11 "Market risk: information for banks that use the internal model method for position risk, exchange rate risk and market position risk (IMA)", is not provided since it do not relate to the range of operations, the risks taken or the methods used.

-The Banca Sistema Group publishes this disclosure for the public and any updates on its internet site www.bancasistema.it, in the Pillar 3 section.
+Banca Sistema publishes this disclosure for the public and any updates on its internet site www.bancasistema.it, in the Pillar 3 section.